mountainkidai/rfSEClub/Vocab/Phrases.md

    Meaning: To be mistaken, to be looking for solutions in the wrong place
    Example: "Whole time he was barking up the wrong tree"

+6. A dime a dozen

+   Meaning: Something common.
+   Example: "Those old phones are a dime a dozen these days."